-Bilinear interpolation is used when we need to know values at random position on a regular 2D grid.
+Bilinear interpolation is used when we need to know values at random positions on a regular 2D grid.
 Note that this grid can as well be an image or a texture map.
-In our example we are interested in finding a value at the location marked by the green dot (c which has coordinates cx, cy).
-To compute a value for c we will first perform two linear interpolations (see introduction) in one direction (x direction) to get b and a.
+In our example, we are interested in finding a value at the location marked by the green dot (c which has coordinates cx, cy).
+To compute a value for c we will first perform two linear interpolations (see introduction) in one direction (x-direction) to get b and a.
 To do so we will linearly interpolate c00-c10 and c01-c11 to get a and b using tx (where tx=cx).
 Then we will linearly interpolate a-b along the second direction (y-axis) to get c using ty (ty=cy).
-Whether you start interpolating the first two values along the x-axis or along the y-axis doesn't make any difference.
-In our example we start by interpolating c00-c10 and c01-c11 to get a and b.
-We could as well have interpolated c00-c01 and c10-c11 using ty then interpolated the result (a and b) using tx.
-To make the code easier to debug and write though it is recommended to follow the axis order (x, y and z for trilinear interpolation).
+Whether you start interpolating the first two values along the x-axis or the y-axis doesn't make any difference.
+In our example, we start by interpolating c00-c10 and c01-c11 to get a and b.
+We could as well have interpolated c00-c01 and c10-c11 using ty and then interpolated the result (a and b) using tx.
+To make the code easier to debug and write though it is recommended to follow the axis order (x, y, and z for trilinear interpolation).

 Contrary to what the name suggests, bilinear interpolation is not a linear process but the product of two linear functions.
 The function is linear if the sample point lies on one of the edges of the cell (line c00-c10 or c00-c01 or c01-c11 or c10-c11).
 Everywhere else it is quadratic.

-In the following example (complete source code is available for download) we create an image by interpolating the values (colours) of a grid for each pixel of that image.
-Many of the image pixels have coordinates which do not overlap the grids coordinates.
-We use a bilinear interpolation to compute interpolated colours at these "pixel" positions.
+In the following example (complete source code is available for download) we create an image by interpolating the values (colors) of a grid for each pixel of that image.
+Many of the image pixels have coordinates that do not overlap the grid's coordinates.
+We use bilinear interpolation to compute interpolated colors at these "pixel" positions.